hshi74/robocraft/README.md

 The robocraft folder contains the code for learning the GNN and planning.

 ## Citation
-If you use the codebase in your research, please consider citing:
+If you use the codebase in your research, please cite:
 ```
 @article{shi2022robocraft,
   title={RoboCraft: Learning to See, Simulate, and Shape Elasto-Plastic Objects with Graph Networks},